 Best Motorhome under 6m?

-There's some debate about where a micro motorhome ends and a small/ compact motorhome starts, but let's say for argument that a small motorhome is anything under 6m.
+There's some debate about where a micro motorhome ends and a small/ compact motorhome starts.

 There are LOADS of other compact motorhomes under 6m.
 It's impossible to list them all, but some popular manufacturers are listed in the section below.